Kirkdale Press Review – The Right Christian Publisher For You?

 Pros and Cons of Kirkdale Press

-Kirkdale Press presents some benefits for Christian authors looking for a traditional publishing path, but there are significant trade-offs as well.
+Kirkdale Press presents some benefits for authors looking for a traditional publishing path for their Christian books, but there are significant trade-offs as well.

 While the digital-first approach and focus on Christian content are strengths, the limitations in control, earnings, and market reach are important considerations.